cgat-developers/ruffus/doc/pipeline_functions.rst

         and depend on run time.
 In other words, not recommended if ``@split`` or custom parameter generators are being used.

+.. _pipeline_functions.pipeline_run.exceptions_terminate_immediately:

+    * *exceptions_terminate_immediately*
+        Exceptions cause immediate termination of the pipeline.

+.. _pipeline_functions.pipeline_run.log_exceptions:

+    * *log_exceptions*
+        Print exceptions to the logger as soon as they occur.

+.. _pipeline_functions.pipeline_run.history_file:

+    * *history_file*
+        The database file which stores checksums and file timestamps for input/output files.
+        Defaults to ``.ruffus_history.sqlite`` if unspecified

+.. _pipeline_functions.pipeline_run.checksum_level:

+    * *checksum_level*
+        Several options for checking up-to-dateness are available: Default is level 1.

+           * level 0 : Use only file timestamps
+           * level 1 : above, plus timestamp of successful job completion
+           * level 2 : above, plus a checksum of the pipeline function body
+           * level 3 : above, plus a checksum of the pipeline function default arguments and the additional arguments passed in by task decorators

+.. _pipeline_functions.pipeline_run.verbose_abbreviated_path:

+    * *verbose_abbreviated_path*
+        Whether input and output paths are abbreviated.
+Defaults to 2 if unspecified

+          * level 0: The full (expanded, abspath) input or output path
+          * level > 1: The number of subdirectories to include.
+Abbreviated paths are prefixed with ``[,,,]/``
+          * level < 0: Input / Output parameters are truncated to ``MMM`` letters where ``verbose_abbreviated_path ==-MMM``.
+Subdirectories are first removed to see if this allows the paths to fit in the specified limit.
+Otherwise abbreviated paths are prefixed by ``<???>``

 .. _pipeline_functions.pipeline_printout:

 .. index::